-The further commercialisation of materials and technologies based on graphene and related materials as well as the establishment of robust, underlying value networks remain a challenge.
-Industry has identified the lack of standardised materials, processes and characterisation impeding methods as one important factor slowing down innovation in the field.
+The further commercialisation of materials and technologies based on graphene and layered materials, as well as the establishment of robust, underlying value networks remain a challenge.
+Industry has identified that the lack of standardised materials, processes and characterisation methods are important factors that slow down innovation in the field.

-Work on standards in the field of graphene and related materials is focussed on
+Our work on standards in the field of graphene and layered materials focuses on:

 - Characterisation methods